filecoin-project/FIPs/FIPS/fip-xxxx.md

 53:     go to line 48.
 ```

 Also, concurrently, we expect that the participant feeds to GossiPBFT chains that are incentive-compatible with EC.
-To this end, GossiPBFT has a separate invocation called _ECUpdate()_, which is called by an external process at a participant once EC delivers a _chain_ such that _inputChain_ is a prefix of _chain_ (i.e., EC at a participant delivers an extension of _inputChain_).
+To this end, GossiPBFT has a separate invocation called $\texttt{ECUpdate}()$, which is called by an external process at a participant once EC delivers a $chain$ such that $inputChain$ is a prefix of $chain$ (i.e., EC at a participant delivers an extension of $inputChain$).
 This part is critical to ensuring the progress property in conjunction with lines 24-25.

 ```
 ECupdate(chain):